BlackBerry Dynamics

 • Application configuration and application specific policies

-The simplest way to understand the BlackBerry Dynamics platform is to think of it as three key components: the BlackBerry Dynamics SDK and BlackBerry servers (BlackBerry UEM) connected by a Network Operations Center (NOC).
+The simplest way to understand the BlackBerry Dynamics platform is to think of it as three key components: the BlackBerry Dynamics SDK and BlackBerry servers (BlackBerry UEM) connected by BlackBerry Cloud Infrastructre (or Network Operatioons Centre).
 BlackBerry Dynamics provides the services and architecture to build, securely deploy, and manage apps.
 BlackBerry UEM includes the BlackBerry Dynamics Secure Mobility Platform and delivers the Enterprise Mobility Management (EMM) solution to securely manage devices.

 With the acquisition of Good Technology by BlackBerry, BlackBerry has created a unified product with best-in-class Bring Your Own Device (BYOD), EMM, and Mobile Device Management (MDM) capabilities.